-FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy ^a to prevent the disclosure or modification of user data when it is transmitted between physically separated parts of the TOE.
-Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically separated parts of the TOE.
+FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy at to prevent the disclosure or modification of user data when it is transmitted between physically separated parts of the TOE.

+Refinement: The different memories, the CPU and other functional units of the separated parts of the TOE.

+TOE (e.g. a cryptographic co-processor) are seen as physically